What is preferential origin and how do you use it for export?

 Nowadays, the EU often applies a self-certification system.
 This is done via an export invoice, packing list, or other trade documents.
 In this document, the exporter uses a standard text to declare that the goods are of preferential EU origin.

-Each exporter may submit such a declaration of origin up to an invoice amount of €6,000.
+A declaration of origin can only be used when the value of the shipment is not higher than €6,000.
 For shipments with a higher value, the exporter in the EU must have a REX registration number.
 This number must also be on the statement of origin.

 REX stands for Registered Exporter.
 If you register as REX, you will receive a REX number from Customs.
 The exporter then no longer needs to have an origin document issued by customs.
 They declare it themselves.